Sweet Kimchi with Daikon Radish Recipe

-This recipe for Daikon Radish Kimchi is an easy kid-friendly fermented food delight.
-They will love it because of it’s crunchy and not too salty and not too sweet, satisfying taste.
+This Kimchi recipe made with daikon radishes and apples is an easy kid-friendly fermented food delight.
+Kids will love the crunchy, not too salty, not too spicy, satisfying taste.
 And most importantly, full of probiotics to help promote a healthy gut.

-This is such a great way to get those gut-health-promoting probiotics into your kids at a young age.
+This is such a great way to get those gut-health probiotics into your kids at a young age.

 - 1 Daikon radish or Mu radish (1.5 lbs) peeled and cut into ½ inch cubes (approximately 6 cups)